Speed your workflow with the reusable power of components.

 Right click and select the option “Reset overrides” at the component menu to get it to the state of the Main component.

-Detach a component copy to unlink it from its Main component by transforming it in a group layer.
-Right click and select the option “Detach instance” at the component menu.
+Detach a component copy to unlink it from its Main component will transform it in a group layer.
+Press Ctrl + Shift + K or right click and select the option “Detach instance” at the component menu.

 Show main component

 To easily show the Main component of a component copy there is the option at the component menu “Show main component” that will open the library where the component belongs.